SPECIES GUIDANCE

 • Malus Mokum Crab apple* - available

-• Pyrus Chanticleer Ornamental Pear - available
+• Pyrus Calleryana Chanticleer Ornamental Pear - available

-• Sophora Japonica Japanese pagoda tree - (only plant if there is a front garden) available
+• Sophora Japonica Japanese pagoda tree - (only plant if there is a front garden) - available

-• Syringa Vulgaris Lilac - not available
+• Syringa Vulgaris Lilac - available

-• Tamarix Salt Cedar - (soft verge only) small number available
+• Tamarix Salt Cedar - (soft verge only) - small number available

 *Please note that these trees are in the Rosacea family.
 We want to minimise planting too many trees in this family to reduce risk of pests and disease by increasing diversity.
 For more information see paragraph about street tree diversity above.
 The donation is on the understanding that the sponsor will water the tree for three years using this guidance.
 It includes an approx 2.5m tree with two stakes, a guaranteed replacement if the tree fails or is vandalised in the first two years, and a label carrying the sponsor's name, or a name in commemoration, on request.